New Findings Support Increased Finance for REDD+ and Indigenous Land Stewardship

 Even the most effective local management cannot succeed without sustained external support.

-These deeper lessons emerged when the Chloris team looked to see how their findings varied across different types of land management: Indigenous territories, REDD+ projects, government reserves, and a grab-bag category called “other.”
+These deeper lessons emerged when Chloris looked to see how their findings varied across different types of land management: Indigenous territories, carbon-financed conservation (REDD+) projects, government reserves, and a grab-bag category called “other.”
 In the first three, they confirmed that deforestation had slowed to trickle, but the sharper focus showed that degradation has gotten worse over the decades.

 Then came insurance group CarbonPool, who blended Chloris’s biomass numbers with data on fire, drought, and other disturbances.
 They found that only half of this thinning comes directly from human hands.
 The other half comes from droughts and fires, the fingerprints of climate change itself.